clovisjohn/ticker-retriever/README.md

 # crypto-filter

+## V0.1 Breakdown:
-V0.1 Breakdown: identify tokens tickers using AI, ideal for finding upcoming projects.
+*Identify tokens tickers using AI, ideal for finding upcoming projects.*

 Manually exporting telegram chat history and then processing it using beautifulsoup and regex.
 Use spacy named entities recognization to isolate tokens tickers